assemble/assemble-workshop/collection-basic/README.md

 **Purpose of this recipe**

-- Create a collection ("articles")
+- Create a two collections, `articles` and `pages`
-	- Render each file in the collection
+	- Render each file in the collections
+	- Make the collections available for all files
-	- Iterate over all files in the collection and add the output to each file ("List of articles")
+	- Create a list in each file, containing a list using the own and the other collection ("List of all pages", "List of all articles")